 Chris' research is primarily related to experimental hypersonics.
 His research interests include expansion tube and shock tunnel test facility design and condition development and the experimental study of planetary entry aerothermodynamics using both optical techniques and physical measurements.
 Chris has authored and co-authored 21 journal publications and 40 conference publications in his field.

-Chris is a Lecturer in the Centre for Hypersonics in the School of Mechanical and Mining Engineering at the University of Queensland (UQ).
-He lectures both hypersonics and space engineering, covering varied topics such as high temperature gas dynamics, orbital mechanics, rocket trajectories, spacecraft design, spacecraft thermal and power management, and planetary entry.
+Chris is an ARC DECRA Fellow in the Centre for Hypersonics in the School of Mechanical and Mining Engineering at the University of Queensland (UQ).

 Chris graduated from a Mechanical Engineering degree at UQ in 2012.
 Following this, he completed his PhD in the Centre for Hypersonics.